Some countries that avoided initial coronavirus surge see first spike in cases

 In early July, despite warnings from the World Health Organization, thousands attended a party in Prague to say “farewell” to the virus, which at that point had caused about 12,000 infections in the country of 10 million.

-“We want to celebrate the end of the coronavirus crisis,” Ondrej Kobza, cafe owner who organized the party, told reporters.
+“We want to celebrate the end of the coronavirus crisis,” Ondrej Kobza, a cafe owner who organized the party, told reporters.

 Poland now has more than 183,000 confirmed cases, while the Czech Republic has about 174,000.

-As of Monday, the Czech Republic had 492 new cases per 100,000 people in the past seven days, according to a Washington Post analysis, suggesting one of the fastest escalating outbreaks in the world.
+As of Monday, the Czech Republic had 492 new cases per 100,000 people in the past seven days, according to a Washington Post analysis, suggesting one of the fastest-escalating outbreaks in the world.
 Poland had 140 new cases per 100,000, more than other global hot spots such as the United States and Spain.

 Other nearby countries in Central and Eastern Europe were also seeing a wave of new cases for the first time, including Slovenia, one of the first countries to declare itself virus-free in May.
 And there are nations that appeared to have smaller or slower new waves, despite earlier periods of relative respite.